Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/type/dictionary/README.md

 ### DictionaryClient

-`DictionaryClient` is the primary interface for developers using the Dictionary REST client library.
+`DictionaryClient` is the primary interface for developers using the Dictionary client library.
 Explore the methods on this client object to understand the different features of the Dictionary service that you can access.